-I know trying to be zero waste when surrounded by others that aren’t mindful of their own waste can be a struggle, but one place you can shine during dorm life is with your zero waste bathroom essentials.
+I know trying to go zero waste when surrounded by others that aren’t mindful of their own waste can be a struggle, but one place you can shine during dorm life is with your zero waste bathroom essentials.
 Impress your dorm mates with your shower caddy full of plastic free bathroom essentials.
-You can find just about everything you need in the Tiny Yellow Bungalow shop.
-Here are a few of the essentials:
+You can find just about everything you need in the Tiny Yellow Bungalow shop including bamboo toothbrushes, plastic free deodorant, conditioner bars, zero waste laundry detergent etc. Here are a few of the essentials:

 There are lots of other zero waste swaps you can make but let’s remember we are on a college budget.
 Stick to the necessities and try some DIY recipes for the rest.
 There are tons of zero waste tooth paste and body butter recipes out there you could try out.

 This tip is my favorite, because it doesn’t require any thrifting, purchasing, organizing, etc… just say no. That’s it.
 When you’re on campus and organizations are passing out freebies and flyers, just kindly refuse.
 You don’t need that trash!
 It’s just going to eventually end up in the garbage can any way because most of those on-campus freebies are cheaply made and not worth keeping to be honest.